09 May, 2020

 Professional photography lessons are being exchanged for food.

-The idea behind this network of exchanges is simple: An economic crisis need not descend to a humanitarian one.
+The idea behind this network of exchanges is simple: An economic crisis need not descend into a humanitarian one.

 Thinking of what each member of society can offer, and negotiating the value of that good/service might not lead to a Utopian ideal of equality.